Best Internet Plans for Teachers 2021

 The job expenditures of teaching, coupled with a usually humble salary, has inspired many large retailers and service companies to offer special discounts and programs just for educators.
 From large companies like Office Depot, Target and Party City, to clothing stores and local boutiques, companies are taking part in teacher discount programs.
 Internet service providers have also stepped up to show their support for teachers across the nation by offering some great low-cost internet plans for teachers.

 AT&T, Cox, Verizon, Spectrum, CenturyLink and Xfinity are all offering special plans and discounts to teachers in participating areas.
 Here are some of the details on what the plans entail and how to take advantage.

 The Signature Program from AT&T is easy to check online by simply entering your school email address.
 The discounts vary by institution, although most teachers should qualify for a discount.

-AT&T also offers cheap cell phone plans for teachers.
-Teachers can get unlimited data for only $26.25/mo.
+AT&T also offers cheap cell phone plans for teachers as well s unlimited data plans.
 Set up your phone as a hotspot, connect your laptop to your phone’s Wifi signal, and you’re good to go as long as you have a strong signal.
 It’s a decent workaround for a good price.
 Plus, you’re essentially killing two birds with one stone by getting phone and internet for the price of one.

 Connect2Compete by Cox is a program that supports education, although it’s not specifically targeted at teachers.
-Households who receive government assistance and have at least one school-age child can get basic 10 Mbps internet for just $29.99/mo.
+Households who receive government assistance and have at least one school-age child can get basic 10 Mbps internet.

 Discounts by Verizon